TheFluyter/camelExplorer/README.md

 * [Build and run](https://github.com/TheFluyter/camelExplorer#build-and-run)

 ## General information
-This is a sample project to test and play around with the Apache Camel
+This is a sample project to test and play around with the Apache Camel framework

 ## Technologies
 * Java